-To provide a continuum of professional education and training in support of Surface Navy requirements that prepares officers and enlisted engineers to serve at sea.
+To provide a continuum of professional education and training that prepares Officers, enlisted Engineers, and Quartermasters to serve at sea.

-A continuously improving, value-based, center of excellence properly resourced and future-focused where officers sharpen leadership and professional skills, while developing the necessary perspective to succeed at every level of the Surface Navy, culminating in Command at Sea.
+A continuously improving, value-based, center of excellence properly resourced and future-focused where students expand and deepen their level of knowledge and grow their experience base in each encounter with the SWOSCOLCOM training continuum.
+Additionally, Officers and senior enlisted leaders will sharpen leadership, management and professional skills.
+Students will develop the necessary perspective to succeed at every level of the Surface Navy, culminating – for Officers – in Command at Sea.

 N72 – Fleet Training